Network Geometry: Fractal geometry of network structure

-After this initial step, a second fundamental breakthrough appeared in Ref.~\cite{rozenfeld2010small}, were a firm RG flow analysis allowed to elegantly elucidate the universal features of the fractal to small-world transition in complex networks.
-In this work, Rozenfeld {\em et al.} showed that adding shortcuts to a fractal network $G_0$ with probability $\mathpzc{p}(\ell)=\mathpzc{A}\ell^{-\alpha}$, where $\mathpzc{A}$ is a normalization constant, brings the RG trajectories either to converge towards $G_0$ or to transform it into a complete graph -- a trivially stable fixed point -- depending on the value of the exponent $\alpha>0$.
-To quantify these ideas, the authors focused on the renormalized distribution $\mathpzc{p}_b$ of shortcuts after one RG step which, in the formal limit of $\ell_B\to\infty$, leads to the fixed point equation~\cite{rozenfeld2010small}
+These promising results have prepared the ground for the firm RG theory presented in Ref.~\cite{rozenfeld2010small}, which elegantly elucidates the universal features underlying the fractal to small-world transition in complex networks.
+In this work, Rozenfeld {\em et al.} have showed that adding shortcuts to a fractal network $G_0$ with a probability $\mathpzc{p}(\ell)=\mathpzc{A}\ell^{-\alpha}$, where $\mathpzc{A}$ is a normalization constant, brings the RG trajectories either to converge towards $G_0$ or to transform it into a complete graph---a trivially stable fixed point of the RG-flow---depending on the value of the exponent $\alpha>0$.
+To quantify these ideas, the authors focused on the renormalized distribution of shortcuts after one RG step which, in the formal limit of $\ell_B\to\infty$, leads to the fixed point equation